Nestled high in the Canadian Rockies, tucked away in a cozy bowl amid the mountains, lies a picturesque alpine town full of beauty and wonder: Banff.

 The town of Banff is small, so there aren’t many areas to consider when booking your accommodation.
 Choosing where to stay in Banff is therefore easy as no matter where you stay in town, you won’t be more than a short drive or bus ride from the center!

 That being said, it’s best to book something as close to the center of town as possible.
 There’s a multitude of bars and restaurants in the center, and having accommodation close by makes it easier to get home after evening out!

 There are also other places to stay within Banff National Park, although in our opinion, the center of town is the best place to stay.
-If you’re planning on skiing or snowboarding at Lake Louise on multiple days, it’s probably worth booking accommodation there instead.
+It’s probably worth booking accommodation in Lake Louise instead, if you’re planning on skiing or snowboarding there on multiple days

 Sunshine Village ski resort is just a short journey from Banff, but it also offers great ski-in-ski-out accommodation if you prefer not having to commute.
 If you’re skiing at Mt.
 Norquay, the town of Banff is your best bet!
 The best hostels in Banff are all within reasonable distance of the ski sites.

 Samesun Banff offers affordable accommodation right near the center of Banff.
 The dorms boast clean, comfortable beds, and most also offer incredible views of the mountains!
 The onsite Beaver Bar is a great place to enjoy your evenings is Banff, with nightly events and frequent live music!
 The hostel staff is happy to help organize ski passes and transport for your Banff itinerary and activities!

 Best Airbnb in Banff – Private Room in the heart of Banff